Last Updated: May 22, 2019 | Download my Leaky Gut Recovery Guide

-Well, as you might have read in my article on digestive enzymes here it is really important to choose a digestive enzyme complex that ticks 3 boxes:
+Well, as you might have read in my article on digestive enzymes it is really important to choose a digestive enzyme complex that ticks 3 boxes.

-- It must have multiple enzymes (aka broad spectrum), so it will help you digest multiple food groups, ie protein, carbs, fiber, fats.
+- It must have a broad range of different enzymes.
+That way it will help you digest multiple food groups, ie protein, carbs, fiber, fats.
 I would always look for a product with over 10 different enzymes.

-- It should be dosed high across ALL enzymes in the formula, but especially the kings of enzymes, being protease, lipase, amylase and cellulase.
+- It should be dosed strongly across ALL enzymes in the formula, but especially the kings of enzymes, being protease, lipase, amylase and cellulase.

-7. Eat my clean leaky gut diet consisting mainly of vegetables, fish, meats, nuts and good fats
+7) Eat my clean leaky gut diet consisting of vegetables, fish, meats, nuts & good fats

 Obviously my version is a riff on the paleo and SCD diets, with the big differences being how much it emphasizes liquids (shakes, juices, soups, broths), how mind blowingly simple the solid meals are and how much tighter the list of approved foods is.